/

 Your hiring strategy should be focused on how to hire and retain the best restaurant employees possible, now and in the long term.
 Start by prioritizing culture fit and motivation over just industry experience.
 It is important to hire with employee retention in mind.
 When you are interviewing candidates, take the time to look for applicants who are looking for a career, rather than just a job.

 With this approach, you may need to prioritize engagement and a drive to learn over direct industry experience.
-Just because a candidate already has the skills doesn’t mean the person will be the best fit for your culture.
+Just because a candidate already has the skills does not mean the person will be the best fit for your culture.
 Someone who is motivated to learn may end up being a better fit for your company over the long term, even if additional restaurant training is required in the short term.

 Create a career path

 Training and development are crucial to your retention strategy, as well as to a positive customer experience.
 Ongoing development is how you cultivate loyal, committed employees.
-According to the National Restaurant Association, 90% of restaurant managers start at the entry-level.
+According to the National Restaurant Association, 90% of restaurant managers start at the entry level.
 So, you should think of all new hires and existing employees as potential managers, then develop and train them accordingly.

 Help employees realize their purpose in the big picture

 Employees who understand the underlying reasons behind their actions are more likely to go above and beyond.
 Invest the time to ensure that they understand why each task is important.
 Once they understand why daily duties that seem mundane are important, they will be more likely to focus on the result rather than the activity.
-Regular team meetings, one-on-one sessions, and feedback loops create an open dialogue that strengthens trust and better aligns employees of all levels with the business’s mission.

 Conclusion